Car Insurance Industry Trends Shaping Coverage in 2026

 AI in Underwriting & Claims: Speed Meets Accuracy

 Artificial intelligence is arguably the most transformative force in the car insurance industry right now.
-In underwriting, AI tools analyze telematics data, location-based risk factors (like traffic patterns and weather history), and even vehicle maintenance records to generate far more personalized premiums than traditional demographic-based models ever could.
+In underwriting, AI tools analyze telematics data, location-based risk factors, and vehicle maintenance records to generate far more personalized premiums than traditional demographic-based models ever could.
+AI currently automates approximately 70% of underwriting decisions, reducing underwriting time by up to 70% and administrative costs by 30%.
+McKinsey projects that by 2030, more than 90% of pricing and underwriting for individual policies will be fully automated — a transition already well underway in 2026.

 Traditional Insurance Process